What are Tangible Assets?

 - Property – Property includes land, building, office furniture, etc

 - Plant – Plant is the physical space where the workers work or provide services

 - Equipment – This refers to the machinery, vehicles and other tools & equipment used to produce

 - Inventory – This includes all types of inventory like the finished goods as well as WIP and raw material inventory

 Tangible Assets Examples in Companies

-Depending on the type of the company these assets may or may not make the largest asset amounts.
+Depending on the type of company, these assets may or may not make the most significant asset amounts.
 Here are the two tangible asset examples –

 - High Capex companies like Oil and Gas companies, Real Estate Companies, Car Manufacturers have a large percentage of total assets tied up in Plant, Equipment, and Machinery.
 Therefore, you will find a large amount of tangible assets on the balance sheet.